 v++link command.
 This can be viewed in the Vitis analyzer by opening the Link Summary report.
 System guidance includes all Kernel Guidance checks, and provides comprehensive review before running your application.

 - Run Guidance is generated when your generated .xclbin is run, and is a feature of the XRT.
 This can be viewed by opening the Run Summary in the Vitis analyzer.
-Run Guidance includes checks like if Kernel Stall is above 50%, recommendations if PLRAM can be used instead of DDR, etc.
+Run Guidance includes checks like if Kernel Stall is above 50%, recommendations if PLRAM can be used instead of DDR memory, etc.

 With the Guidance report open, the Guidance view displays the messages along with resolution columns.
 The resolutions also have extended weblink help available.